Foods YOU Need! – Japanese Green Tea

 Green Tea History:

 First of all, a little tea history.
 Did you know that black tea and green tea come from the same plant?
 Neither did I until I sat down to read a few books to write this post!
 The most important difference (for cancer fighting purposes) is in the fermentation process of the leaves.
 In the course of the fermentation process of black tea, many of the polyphenols originally present are oxidized into black pigments and are destroyed.
-In green tea, these polyphenols remain in tact and have an incredible impact on the health of the drinker!
+In green tea, these polyphenols remain in tact and have an incredible impact on the health of the consumer!

 In Asia, where cancer rates are much lower than the U.S., GREEN TEA makes up 95% of all tea consumed compared to 5% in the United States.
 People in Asia also drink much more tea in general than in the United States, some figures pointing to 5 or more cups a day in Japan and China, although in younger generations green tea consumption is on the decline due to introduction of coffee and black sweet teas from the western world.

-How Does Green Tea Fight Cancer?
+How Does Green Tea Combat Cancer?

 A kind of antioxidant called polyphenols, or more commonly known as “catechins,” are responsible for the majority of green tea’s anti-cancer potential.
-When looking for a good green tea, you want to pick a reputable brand that is highest in a catechin known as EGCG, or “epigallocatechin.”
+When looking for a good green tea, you want to pick a reputable brand that is highest in a catechin known as EGCG, or epigallocatechin.

 What Kind of Tea Should I Buy?